-WARNING: There is a known issue where mapping variables that have a period in the variable name isn't working properly, resulting in an incorrect target field mapping in the transformation.
+WARNING: There is a known issue that mapping variables with periods in the variable name don't work correctly, resulting in an incorrect target field mapping in the transformation.
 Until this issue is resolved, rename global variables by replacing any periods with underscores or removing periods another way.
 Because of this issue, at this time Jitterbit variables are unable to be referenced within a transformation.

 Mapping to a Target Field